How to Increase Your Chances of Having Twins

 There are two types of twins, identical and fraternal.
-Identical twins occur when a single embryo divides into two embryos.
-Each embryo is genetically identical and will be the same sex.
+Identical twins, or monozygotic (MZ) twins, occur when a single embryo divides into two embryos.
+Each embryo is genetically identical and will be of the same sex.

-Fraternal (non-identical) twins occur when two separate eggs are each fertilized by two separate sperm.
+Fraternal (non-identical) twins, also known as dizygotic (DZ) twins, occur when two separate eggs are each fertilized by two separate sperm.
 The two embryos that result are not genetically identical and can therefore be either the same or different sex.
 Fraternal twins are far more common than identical twins, especially when a twin pregnancy results from assisted reproduction.